 In May 2014, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606) ("ASU 2014-09"), which clarifies the principles for recognizing revenue based on the core principle that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-In August 2015, the FASB issued ASU No. 2015-14, "Revenue from Contracts with Customers (Topic 606) - Deferral of the Effective Date," and deferred the effective date of ASU 2014-09, which is now effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-Early adoption is permitted as of annual reporting periods beginning after December 15, 2016, including interim reporting periods within those annual periods.
-ASU 2014-09 can be adopted either retrospectively to each prior reporting period presented or as a cumulative-effect adjustment as of the date of adoption.
-The Company is currently evaluating the impact, if any, that adopting this new accounting standard will have on our revenue recognition policies.
+In August 2015, the FASB deferred the effective date of ASU 2014-09, which is now effective for annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
+The guidance permits two methods of adoption: retrospectively to each prior reporting period presented (full retrospective method), or retrospectively with the cumulative effect of initially applying the guidance recognized at the date of initial application (the cumulative catchup transition method).
+The Company expects to adopt ASU 2014-09 in the first quarter of 2018 and will apply the cumulative catchup transition method.
+The Company is in the process of evaluating revenue contracts by fee type to determine the potential impact of adopting the new standards.
+At this point the Company has determined that the timing and/or amount of revenues recognized on certain contracts may be impacted by the adoption of the new standard; however, the Company is still in the process of quantifying these impacts and cannot say whether or not they would be material to the financial statements.
+In addition, the Company is in the process of implementing appropriate changes to business processes, systems and controls to support recognition and disclosure under the new standard.
+The Company continues to monitor additional authoritative or interpretive guidance related to the new standard as it becomes available, as well as comparing to conclusions on specific interpretative issues to other industry peers, to the extent that such inf